ruby-grape/grape/README.markdown

 end
 ```

-You can also set your own logger:
+You can also set your own logger.

 ``` ruby
 class MyLogger